Skill Path: Unveiling Language Skills from Circuit Graphs: Discovery of Language Skills

 \section{Discovery of Language Skills}

-For a long time, two conjectures about language skills have been increasingly recognized.
-They are: \begin{enumerate} \item \textbf{Stratification}: Simple language skills reside in shallow layers, whereas complex language skills are found in deeper layers. \item \textbf{Inclusiveness}: Complex language skills are formed on top of simpler language skills. \end{enumerate}
+Two conjectures about language skills have been increasingly recognized.
+They are: \begin{enumerate} \item \textbf{Stratification}: Simpler language skills reside in shallower layers, whereas more complex language skills are found in deeper layers. \item \textbf{Inclusiveness}: More complex language skills are formed on top of simpler skills. \end{enumerate}

-For \textbf{Stratification}, many works have already discovered its traces.
-For instance, mechanism interpretability studies~\citep{yun2021transformer,geva2021transformer} have found that circuits for simple skills (such as syntax) and complex skills (such as semantics) are almost spread across all layers, but there is a clear concentration: syntax are more concentrated in shallow layers while semantics are more concentrated in deep layers.
-As for \textbf{Inclusiveness}, most existing work has found some components with simple skill features in complex skills, such as the salient induction heads found in ICL tasks, hence conjecturing that the ICL skill includes the Induction skill.
+For \textbf{Stratification} and \textbf{Inclusiveness}, many works have already discovered their traces.
+For instance, \citet{wang2023interpretability} uses causal tracing to show that the previous token head constitutes a subcomponent of the induction circuit in the shallow layers, while \citet{crosbie2024induction,olsson2022context} demonstrates that the ICL capability emerges as a higher-order skill built upon induction.
+Taken together, these studies support the notion that these three skills form a progression of increasing complexity.

-However, so far, there has been no quantitative experimental evidence to prove these 2 conjectures.
-For instance, which specific layers do simple skills reside in?
-Which specific paths in simple skills are encompassed by complex skills?
-Our work further confirms these hypotheses via quantitative discoveries.
+However, so far, there has been no \textbf{quantitative} evidence for these 2 conjectures.
+E.g., in which specific layers do simple skills reside?
+What specific paths in simple skills are encompassed by complex skills?
+Our work further confirms these via quantitative discoveries.